Skip to content

 So why do you need to know about John Jacob Astor IV?

-But it was his great grandson John Jacob Astor IV, also known as Colonel Astor who led this story to Basking Ridge.
+But his great-grandson John Jacob Astor IV, also known as Colonel Astor, led this story to Basking Ridge.
 Astor IV was also a big real estate developer.
-He built what was known as the greatest hotel in the world, The Astoria, next to his cousin William Waldorf Astoria’s The Waldorf.
-Ironically, the Waldorf Astoria hotel was the hotel used as the emergency information center after the sinking of the RMS Titatic.
-Keeping the Astors in the news today, it was John’s estate on the Hudson , Astor Court (Rhinebeck,NY) that was recently used by the Clinton’s for Chelsea Clinton’s wedding in 2010.
+He built what was known as the most fabulous hotel in the world, The Astoria, next to his cousin William Waldorf Astoria’s The Waldorf.
+Ironically, the Waldorf Astoria Hotel was the hotel used as the emergency information center after the sinking of the RMS Titanic.
+Keeping the Astors in the news today, John’s estate on the Hudson, Astor Court (Rhinebeck, NY) was recently used by the Clintons for Chelsea Clinton’s wedding in 2010.

 Brook Astor

-His other grandfather Anthony Kuser was President of South Jersey Gas and Electric.
+His other grandfather, Anthony Kuser, was President of South Jersey Gas and Electric.
 Brooke filed for divorce from Anthony in 1930.
 Kuser’s top accomplishment as a New Jersey Senator was legislation naming the eastern goldfinch as NJ’s state bird.

 John Jacob Astor VI

 John Jacob Astor VI was Astor IV’s second son.
-John Jacob Astor VI’s, sometimes referred to as “Jakey'” estate was originally built by Samuel Owen (1912) of Newark, a pharmaceutical manufacturer engineer who worked with Sir James Horlick, inventor of malted milk.
+John Jacob Astor VI’s, sometimes called “Jakey'” estate, was originally built by Samuel Owen (1912) of Newark, a pharmaceutical manufacturer engineer who worked with Sir James Horlick, inventor of malted milk.
 The entire area was once an apple and peach fruit orchard farm named “Cedar Hill”.
 The Owen family crest still adorns the fireplace wall in the crystal chandelier-ed dining room off to the left of the main entrance.
 Townspeople were invited to picnic in Owen’s woods; 35 acres were planted with 5,000 peach and 1,500 apple trees.
 For those who live in the area, you now know how the nearby elementary school Cedar Hill got its name.

 Trustees of the Owen estate then sold the property to Mr. and Mrs. George Ludlow Lee Sr. in 1940.
 Mr. Lee was owner/treasurer of the Red Devil Tool Company of Irvington, 1937-1950; he later became chairman of the board, renamed Red Devil, Inc., now located in Union, N.J.
 Mr. Lee served on the Bernards Township Planning Board and was its vice-chairman in 1944.
-He and his wife, Dulcinea Harrison Smith Lee, continued operation of the flourishing fruit farm, where local markets and roadside stands were supplied with the produce.
-Now you should know how the Ridge “Red Devils” got their name.
-George Ludlow Lee Sr. later lived on Chapin Road in Bernardsville before before his death on August 9, 1966 while on vacation in Portland, Maine.
+He and his wife, Dulcinea Harrison Smith Lee, continued the operation of the flourishing fruit farm, where local markets and roadside stands were supplied with the produce.
+You should know how the Ridge “Red Devils” got their name.
+George Ludlow Lee Sr. later lived on Chapin Road in Bernardsville before his death on August 9, 1966, while on vacation in Portland, Maine.
 He died at the age of 65.

-After the Lee’s, Mr. and Mrs. Bissell then owned the estate.
+After the Lees, Mr. and Mrs. Bissell then owned the estate.
 They renamed the estate “Maple Way” and lived there from 1946-1950.
-Mr. Bissell was executive vice-president of the Continental Grain Company in New York City.
+Mr. Bissell was executive vice president of the Continental Grain Company in New York City.

-Ah, but years earlier, back in the early 1940, Astor had a huge tract of land where the present Lord Stirling stables reside.
-The Astor’s built a barn and raised dairy cattle until the 429-acre Astor property was purchased by the Somerset County Park Commission on December 21, 1967.
+Ah, but years earlier, in the early 1940s, Astor had a huge tract of land where the present Lord Stirling stables reside.
+The Astors built a barn and raised dairy cattle until the 429-acre Astor property was purchased by the Somerset County Park Commission on December 21, 1967.
 The county purchase was to fulfill the Park Commission Master Plan designating that a riding stable be built in the northern part of Somerset County.
 Lord Stirling Stable opened on the site in the spring of 1969 with 30 horses.

 It was probably soon after that the beautiful antenna was added.